frank-britto/well-plate-assistant/README.md

 runUrl("https://github.com/frank-britto/well-plate-assistant/archive/master.zip")

 ```
-Alternatively, clone the repository and execute `runApp()`.
+Alternatively, clone the repository and execute `runApp()`. **For now, this is the best approach**.

 ## Features

 ### About the input data format

-The app was tested for files exported from a TECAN M200 Pro, using the matrix or `FluorStyle` export tool, named *block-shaped*.
+The app was tested for files exported from a TECAN M200 Pro, using the matrix or `FluorStyle` export format, named *block-shaped*.
 That means that the data was exported in the following format:

 | time | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |---|:---:|---:|---|---|---|---|---|---|---|---|---|---|